Discdoor/discdoor/quick-start/README.md

 Please review the values in the `.env` files located in `config/`.
 There is a high chance that something needs to be changed.

+Some config files may be stored in the `data/` folder.

 ## Known Issues

 Here are a list of known issues.